LiskArchive/lisk-core/docs/commands/start.md

   --http-api-whitelist=http-api-whitelist          List of IPs in comma separated value to allow the connection.
                                                    Environment variable "LISK_HTTP_API_WHITELIST" can also be used.

+  --overwrite-config                               Overwrite network configs if they exist already

   --peers=peers                                    Seed peers to initially connect to in format of comma separated
                                                    "ip:port".
 IP can be DNS name or IPV4 format.
 Environment variable "LISK_PEERS" can also be used.